BillyGe00/CALM/README.md

-# Agentify Example: Tau-Bench
+# Agentify Example: CALM-Bench

-Example code for agentifying Tau-Bench using A2A and MCP standards.
+Example code for agentifying CALM-Bench using A2A and MCP standards.

 ## Project Structure